shalzz/shalzz.github.io/content/blog/decentralized-dns/index.md

 +++
-title="Owning your DNS Stack: Towards a more Decentralized Internet" date=2020-12-30 draft=true
+title="Owning your DNS Stack: Towards a more Decentralized Internet" date=2021-01-04 draft=false
 [extra]
 tags="dns, handshake, adguard, pihole, pi-hole, server, dns server"
 +++

 ## Introduction

-Domain Name System (DNS) is a protocol for naming servers on the internet that hosts a website.
-Servers on the internet are recognizable only by their IP addresses which are unique numerical labels.
-For convenience every website uses a fairly recognizable domain name (www.ietf.org) to point users to their own servers (4.31.198.44) hosting the website by the means of the DNS system, where a DNS server provides the mapping between the domain name and the server IP address.
+Domain Name System ([DNS][9]) is a protocol for naming servers on the internet that host websites.
+Since computers on the internet are recognizable to each other only by their IP addresses which is a unique numerical label, for convenience every website uses a fairly recognizable domain name (www.ietf.org) to point users to their own servers (4.31.198.44) hosting the website by the means of the DNS system, where a DNS server provides the mapping between the domain name and the server IP address.